mogzol/react-angularjs-adapter/README.md

   ```tsx
   <MyAngularButton>Button Text</MyAngularButton>
   ```
   And `"Button Text"` will be passed to the AngularJS component via the `children` binding.
-In the first example, `children` would be a React element which you can't do anything with in AngularJS.

 ## react2angular